linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 Positions

-Participation by hedge funds in basis trades requires

-those funds to hold securities until they roll.
-The

-primary source of demand for Treasury futures is

-from unlevered asset managers, such as mutual funds,

-insurance funds, and pension funds.
-By holding these

-securities until they roll contracts, hedge funds provide

-liquidity by using repo leverage to purchase Treasuries.
+Participation by hedge funds in basis trades requires those funds to hold securities until they roll.
+The primary source of demand for Treasury futures is from unlevered asset managers, such as mutual funds, insurance funds, and pension funds.
+By holding these securities until they roll contracts, hedge funds provide liquidity by using repo leverage to purchase Treasuries.

-While the exact reason for increases in volume in hedge

-fund basis trades is unclear, possibilities include:
+While the exact reason for increases in volume in hedge fund basis trades is unclear, possibilities include:

-**1. Declining foreign demand for Treasuries.** Since

-2015, foreign holdings of Treasuries have been

-declining as a share of total Treasuries outstanding.
-Weakened demand for Treasury coupon

-securities from foreign investors, combined with

-increased amounts of Treasuries outstanding, may

-have pushed down the relative prices of notes and

-bonds, making the basis trade more attractive to
+**1. Declining foreign demand for Treasuries.** Since 2015, foreign holdings of Treasuries have been declining as a share of total Treasuries outstanding.
+Weakened demand for Treasury coupon securities from foreign investors, combined with increased amounts of Treasuries outstanding, may have pushed down the relative prices of notes and bonds, making the basis trade more attractive to hedge funds.

-hedge funds.

-**2. Regulatory costs of holding Treasuries for banks.**

-Hedge funds and other proprietary traders are not

-explicitly limited to maximum leverage ratios in the

-same way banks are.
-Standards imposed after the

-2007-09 financial crisis put direct leverage limits

-  on banking institutions, typically requiring a capital-to-asset ratio of at least 5 percent, which implies a maximum leverage ratio of 20 to 1.
+**2. Regulatory costs of holding Treasuries for banks.** Hedge funds and other proprietary traders are not explicitly limited to maximum leverage ratios in the same way banks are.
+Standards imposed after the 2007-09 financial crisis put direct leverage limits on banking institutions, typically requiring a capital-to-asset ratio of at least 5 percent, which implies a maximum leverage ratio of 20 to 1.
 [7] Hedge fund leverage is constrained only by the haircuts on the collateral, and for Treasury securities haircuts are typically around 2 percent.
 This implies a maximum leverage ratio for hedge funds of 50 to 1.
 Because the basis trade profits from tiny differences in spreads, high leverage is necessary to make the trade worthwhile.
 Basis trade activity may therefore have migrated from banks to hedge funds and other less-regulated traders because leverage limits made the basis trade unprofitable for banks.
 Anecdotal evidence supports this; the _Financial Times_ has reported that many of the lead traders executing these trades at banks have left to join hedge funds.
 [8]

-**3. Increasing segmentation in the bills market.**

-Regulatory reforms may have made it more difficult

-for unlevered funds to hold longer-term Treasuries

-and may have led to a natural source of demand for

-long futures positions in Treasuries.
-As a result, segmentation may have increased in the Treasury market, which would lead simultaneously to a higher

-disconnect between bond and bill returns and to

-demand for short Treasury note futures.
+**3. Increasing segmentation in the bills market.** Regulatory reforms may have made it more difficult for unlevered funds to hold longer-term Treasuries and may have led to a natural source of demand for long futures positions in Treasuries.
+As a result, segmentation may have increased in the Treasury market, which would lead simultaneously to a higher disconnect between bond and bill returns and to demand for short Treasury note futures.

-It is difficult to determine which of these possible

-causes is most likely and, in equilibrium, they are all

-reinforcing.
-However, all three explanations would

-have resulted in increased costs associated with longerterm Treasuries for regulated or unlevered participants

-relative to levered and unregulated participants such

-as hedge funds.
-This relative change in the costs of

-holding Treasuries for hedge funds and unlevered

-participants would in turn have made the basis trade

-more desirable for hedge funds and have led to a reallocation of Treasuries from traditional holders to relative

-value hedge funds.
-This is consistent with the generally

-higher return on basis trades relative to bills seen in the

-latter part of **Figure 5** .
+It is difficult to determine which of these possible causes is most likely and, in equilibrium, they are all reinforcing.
+However, all three explanations would have resulted in increased costs associated with longer-term Treasuries for regulated or unlevered participants relative to levered and unregulated participants such as hedge funds.
+This relative change in the costs of holding Treasuries for hedge funds and unlevered participants would in turn have made the basis trade more desirable for hedge funds and have led to a reallocation of Treasuries from traditional holders to relative value hedge funds.
+This is consistent with the generally higher return on basis trades relative to bills seen in the latter part of **Figure 5** .

-The exposures implicit in Treasury basis trades are

-similar to those that have led to problems for hedge
+The exposures implicit in Treasury basis trades are similar to those that have led to problems for hedge funds in the past.

-OFR Brief Series | 20-01 July 2020 | Page 10

-funds in the past.
 Long-Term Capital Management (LTCM), for instance, was a highly leveraged relative value hedge fund whose failure nearly led to a financial crisis in 1998 when the spreads they were betting on diverged further than fund managers expected.
 LTCM suffered because it was highly exposed to liquidity and flight-to-safety risks for which it was poorly hedged.
 While the introduction of central counterparties and cleared repo markets may have reduced some of the risks that LTCM faced, modern relative value hedge funds are more plentiful, larger, and continue to be highly leveraged.

 ## Basis Trades and March 2020 Treasury Market Illiquidity